ncatlab/nlab-content/pages/4995.md

 +-- {: .proof}
 ###### Proof

-This is just the formula for the unit of the compotise adjunction
+This is the formula for the unit of the composite adjunction
 $\mathbf{H}_{th} \stackrel{\overset{\Pi_{inf}}{\to}}{\underset{Disc_{inf}}{\leftarrow}} \mathbf{H} \stackrel{\overset{\Pi}{\to}}{\underset{Disc}{\leftarrow}} \infty Grpd$:

 $$